florianeinfalt/blog/content/posts/running-small-businesses-on-ios.md

 draft: false
 author: "Florian Einfalt"
 ---
 As I have mentioned on previous workflow posts, I run two small businesses, a freelance business through which I offer Python development services and a start-up, flow.studio, which is a project management platform that specifically targets the fashion industry.
-Managing my time, invoicing as well as finance can be a time sink especially if you do not have specialist employees or partners to fall back on.
+Managing my time, invoicing as well as bookkeeping and taxes can be a time sink especially if you do not have specialist employees or partners to fall back on.
 I do work with an accountant who deals with my taxes, but all other admin is part of my daily workload.

 Efficiency is crucial in this regard as the amount of time I spend on admin obviously comes off the time I can sell to my clients or make progress on our product.
 In this post, I will explain how I integrate different services for banking, bookkeeping, time management and how all of this is glued together with Shortcuts on iOS.
 <!--more-->